bmoneill/enigma/README.md

 # enigma: Enigma machine encoder/decoder

-This is an Enigma machine encoder/decoder.
+This is a CLI M3 Enigma simulator.

 ## Building